afujimoto/MIVcall/README.md

 **bam file**; Sorted bam (index file for bam (.bai) is required.)

 **microsatellite region file (MS list1)**; List of microsatellite (tab-separated text file).
-Microsatellite region files are provided in the MS_list directory.
+MS list1 is avalable from Releases.
 User defined microsatellite lists can be used.

 \<chr\> \<start\> \<end\> \<repeat unit of microsatellite\>
 chr1    822365  822369  G